 ‘Google My Business’ is a free tool provided by Google.
-From it, businesses can manage information that appears on Google Location pages and Google Maps.
+From it, businesses can manage information that appears on Google local searches and Google Maps.

 There are up to three (at time of writing) businesses shown on the map that are applicable to the search.